dphang/resume/README.md

 ## Resume

-A simple, modern, one-page tech or software engineer PDF resume template for LaTeX, in Lato font.
+A simple, modern, one-page* tech or software engineer PDF resume template for LaTeX, in Lato font.

-It's worked well for me when applying to both small and large tech companies.
-For simplicity, I've kept the example resume to one page and the source code to one `resume.tex` file.
+* I personally use a one-page resume as it forces you to list only the most important things, and because companies may not read your resume if it's too long.
+This resume has worked well for me when applying to both small and large tech companies.

 The resume is broken up into the following sections: